 Parks: Maybe we do, but not today.
 I had promised that we would look at how internalists have responded to their failure, at least so far, to show how the brain produces consciousness, how that colorless world is colored in.
 But I see now that was a bridge too far.
 We’ll leave it to the next dialogue, when the question will be this: How are internalists defending or proposing to defend a position that you obviously reckon is indefensible?

-This is the second in a series by Riccardo Manzotti and Tim Parks on consciousness.
+This is the second in a series of conversations on consciousness between Riccardo Manzotti and Tim Parks.